Antenna Configuration

 YAML serialization tag

-Generate a single sample of the antenna’s polarization characteristics.
+Generate a single sample of the antenna’s characteristics.

 azimuth (float) – Considered horizontal wave angle in radians \(\phi\).